 $300 – $600 USD per month depending on lifestyle

-TEFL certification (see recommended courses above)
+TEFL certification (see recommended courses below)

 Language students in Mexico run the gamut from young children learning English in school to adults studying for professional or personal reasons.
 Most Mexican residents learn basic English in school, but don’t have the opportunity to practice the language in conversation—especially with native speakers.
 Many Mexican citizens earn higher wages if they speak English, so there is a high demand for teachers throughout the country.